 A mixed manuscript

 AM 6 8vo is the oldest copy of the Low German translation of Jyske Lov in the Arnamagnæan Collection.
-The oldes part is a parchment manuscript written in the second half of the fifteenth century.
+The oldest part is a parchment manuscript written in the second half of the fifteenth century.

 However, the parchment manuscript is incomplete, with text missing both at the beginning and end.
-To complete the text, a later scribe has copied the missing parts on paper quires added to the front and back of the manuscript, at some point in the sixteenth century.
+To complete the text, a later scribe copied the missing parts on paper quires added to the front and back of the manuscript, at some point in the sixteenth century.
 Although the edges of the paper are slightly damaged, there is no indication of red paint, meaning the paper was added after the edges of the parchment were painted.

 More text is missing in the middle of the parchment section of the manuscript.
 Someone has added eight parchment leaves where the missing text is, consisting of the end of Book II and the beginning of Book III.
 However, the text was never added and the parchment leaves remained blank and unruled.
 Nevertheless, these parchment leaves must have been added before the paper quires at the beginning and end, as the edges are painted red together with the rest of the parchment leaves.

 The image on the back portrays the first murder.
 Cain, the son of Adam and Eve, is seen brandishing a sword above his brother Abel, while in the upper corner the face of God is seen looking down on the event.
 Underneath, in High German, we read the words "Das Blvtdeines Brvde[rs] schreitzu mir in Himel", meaning "The blood of your brother cries out to me in Heaven".
-In both images we find the monogram "HB", likely the artist.
+In both images, we find the monogram "HB", likely the artist.

-Other manuscripts of Jyske lovin Low German
+Other manuscripts of Jyske lov in Low German

 The Arnamagnæan Institute houses four of the 22 known copies of Jyske Lov in the fourteenth-century Low German translation.
 Of these, AM 6 8vo is the oldest; the remaining three all stem from the sixteenth century.
 Only one, AM 12 4to, is a complete copy of the text, however.